MattJGlick/jekyll-now/_posts/2016-12-20-habitica-google-assistant.md

 So the final workflow for the "task" is as follows:

 1. I tell Google Assistant: "Note to self, mow the lawn"
-2. Google Assitant adds the task to my todoist list
+2. Google Assistant adds the task to my todoist list
 3. IFTTT polls my todoist lists for new tasks and picks it up
 4. IFTTT triggers and calls my endpoint with the endpoint API key
 5. My endpoint verifies the key and hits the Habitica API with my API user/token and the new task